Young-ook/terraform-aws-eks/examples/blueprint/apps/README.md

 kubectl apply -f https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/main/docs/examples/2048/2048_full.yaml
 ```

 After a few minutes, verify that the Ingress resource was created with the following command.
 Describe ingress resource using kubectl.
 You will see the amazon resource name (ARN) of the generated application load balancer (ALB).
-Copy the address from output and open on the web browser.
+Copy the address from output (e.g., k8s-game2048-ingress2-9e5ab32c61-1003956951.ap-northeast-2.elb.amazonaws.com) and open on the web browser.
 ```
 kubectl -n game-2048 get ing
 ```